easafe/purescript-flame/docs/views.md

 * Classes and styles

-All uses of `HE.class'` on a single element are combined
+All uses of `HE.class'` on a single element are merged

 ```haskell
 HE.div' [HA.class' "a b", HA.class' { c: true }]